 Ensure you’re on the branch you wish to squash (some) of its commits by running the below command:

-to switch to the branch you want to change.
+git switch YOUR-BRANCH-NAMEto switch to the branch you want to change. -

 Print a compressed version of the branch’s history to the screen by running the following command: